FAQs

 Does the curriculum meet state standards?

-How does the K-8 program work?
+How does the middle school program work?

 How does the high school program work?

-Each student enrolled in Odyssey High School is provided a schedule requiring attendance one day a week to a three-hour on-campus session and off-campus PE classes, as required for high school graduation.
-Attendance is vital to the success of our students, therefore we expect students to attend class on their assigned days and times.
+Each student enrolled in Odyssey High School must attend school one day a week for a three-hour on-campus session.
+Attendance is vital to the success of our students, therefore we expect students to attend class on their assigned day(s) and time(s).
 It is important to remember that per our charter, one day of attending campus is equivalent to five days of attendance.
-If a student misses his assigned day, he actually misses an entire week of school
+If a student misses an assigned day, it is equivalent to missing an entire week of school.
+When on campus, students are in a classroom with licensed teachers and can also get help from the teachers of their individual subjects.

 What about socialization?